Creole for Kidz and the History of Zydeco

 Menu of services, outreach activities and residency work:

-- Residencies can also include outreach to after school programs, senior centers, correctional centers, libraries
+• Residencies can also include outreach to after school programs, senior centers, correctional centers, libraries, community centers

-- Terrance also offers a Creole Cooking demo as part of the residency work, which has become a highlight of their residency work!
+• Terrance also offers a Creole Cooking demo which has become a highlight of their residency work

 Disney and Zydeco

 In 2009 Simien got a call from a really great man who is now President of Walt Disney Music, to collaborate on a song with Randy Newman for their Oscar nominated “The Princess & the Frog” animated film.
 This was historical for Disney and for young African American girls, who for the first time had a princess of their very own – created in their image.
-It was definitely time and this is still a very big deal for Louisiana and New Orleans as this was the first time Disney set a story in a specific city, educating millions of families about New Orleans and its unique culture.
-It focused not only on the traditional Disney love story, but also on the music and culinary traditions of New Orleans including the French Quarter, Creole gumbo, jazz, gospel and zydeco.
-All firsts for Disney!
-See for yourself and hear the word zydeco actually spoken in the film as well.
+It was definitely time.
+The film is still a very big deal for zydeco, Louisiana and New Orleans.
+It was the first time Disney used a specific city as the backdrop for their story, educating millions and millions of families about our unique culture.
+It focused not only on the traditional Disney love story and added an important layer to their Disney Princess franchise, but it also focused on the the music and culinary traditions of New Orleans including the French Quarter, Creole gumbo, jazz, gospel and zydeco!
+See for yourself and hear the word zydeco spoken by Ray the Firefly!

-YouTube video from The Princess & The Frog film “Gonna Take You There” with Terrance
+YouTube video, The Princess & The Frog film “Gonna Take You There” ft.
+Simien

 The images of a caterpillar accordion, played by Simien, and a rigid bug underbelly frottoir (zydeco rubboard) also played by Simien, are truly magical!
 And just like that, zydeco became immortalized in a Disney classic film!
 Simien’s student audiences everywhere sing along with the band when they perform the song from the film that Terrance worked on with Randy Newman, “Gonna Take You There”!
-In fact since the film debuted, we’ve discovered that for many people it was there very first introduction to zydeco.
+In fact since the film debuted, we’ve discovered that for many people the movie was their first introduction to zydeco.
 A world of gratitude for that as well, Disney!

-Over the years there has been a concerted effort and considerable resources dedicated by cultural organizations and elected leaders, to raise the awarens about the Cajun or Acadian culture and its rich history.
-However, the Creoles had been largely been left out of the conversation.
-It’s improved some, but when he started this project in the late 1990’s, there was little to no information readily available.
-Terrance got after it, hard!
+Over the years there has been a concerted effort and considerable resources dedicated by cultural organizations and elected leaders, to raise the awareness about the Cajun or Acadian/Acadien culture and its rich history.
+However, the Creoles had been marginalized in these efforts and though it’s improved some with more cultural organizations supporting their cultural ambassadors, when Simien started this project in the late 1990’s, there was little to no information readily available on the topic.
+Terrance got after it – hard!
 He was determined to create content about his people, culture and the music.
-He hunkered down, did months of research, wrote original songs and narration for his recording project of the same name.
+He hunkered down, did years of research, wrote original songs and narration and in 2000 released a highly acclaimed CD of the same name.